lennon-mawele/no-mutate/README.md

 <a name="structures"></a>
 ## Structures
 Structures are wrapper around an arrays to make them immutable and contain methods for working with those arrays.
-As data is stored is a plain JavaScript array all of the built-in JavaScript methods can be used on it.
+As data is stored is a plain JavaScript array, all of the built-in JavaScript methods  that do not mutate arrays can be used on it.

 <hr>